Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Forward Modeling of Impurity Transport

 Previous sections described experimental spectroscopic data based on which we quantify neutral densities and impurity transport coefficients.
 In this section, we first describe our approach to simulating impurity transport and then demonstrate the importance of including CX of impurities and neutrals for an accurate assessment of charge state balance near the pedestal.

-Our forward model is based on Aurora~\cite{Sciortino_PPCF_2021}, a toolbox for particle transport, neutrals and radiation that grew out of the work presented in this paper, as well as research in Refs.~\cite{Sciortino2020InferenceSelection} and~\cite{Odstrcil2020DependenceTokamak}.
+The forward model developed in this study is based on Aurora~\cite{Sciortino2021ModelingAurora_2}, a toolbox for particle transport, neutrals and radiation that grew out of the work presented in this paper, as well as research in Refs.~\cite{Sciortino2020InferenceSelection} and~\cite{Odstrcil2020DependenceTokamak}.
 Aurora's impurity transport simulations use a 1.5D geometry to model the time-dependent evolution of charge states of a chosen ion.
 In many ways, Aurora is similar to STRAHL~\cite{Dux2006STRAHLManual, Dux2004ImpurityPlasmas}, with which it has been thoroughly benchmarked.
-Crucially, Aurora's modern interface coupling Python and Fortran (or Julia) allows modeling within an iterative framework such as the one needed for the Bayesian inferences discussed in Section~\ref{sec:inferences}.
+Crucially, Aurora's modern interface coupling Python and Fortran allows modeling within an iterative framework such as the one needed for the Bayesian inferences discussed in Section~\ref{sec:inferences}.
 Atomic rates are taken from ADAS~\cite{Summers2006IonizationElements}.
-Magnetic geometry reconstructions from EFIT~\cite{Lao1985ReconstructionTokamaks} are handled via the \emph{omfit\_classes} package\footnote{\url{https://omfit.io/classes.html}}, recently spun out of the OMFIT~\cite{Meneghini2015IntegratedOMFIT} framework.
+Magnetic geometry reconstructions from EFIT~\cite{Lao1985ReconstructionTokamaks} are handled via the \emph{omfit\_classes} package\footnote{\url{https://omfit.io/classes.html}}~\cite{Meneghini2015IntegratedOMFIT}.
 Aurora also allows application of impurity \emph{superstages}, which can significantly reduce the number of charge states included in forward modeling.
-In this work, we apply superstaging by \emph{bundling} the low charge states of Ca (Ca$^{1+}$ to Ca$^{9+}$), incurring negligible errors and almost a $2\times$ speed up, as demonstrated in Ref.~\cite{Sciortino_PPCF_2021}.
+In this work, we apply superstaging by \emph{bundling} the low charge states of Ca (Ca$^{1+}$ to Ca$^{9+}$), incurring negligible errors and almost a $2\times$ speed up, as demonstrated in Ref.~\cite{Sciortino2021ModelingAurora_2}.
 Aurora is also used to process PECs from ADAS and create synthetic diagnostics.